 Field-hunting tip

-Look in oxidized zones of sulfide ore deposits country — that is the host setting where metahohmannite typically forms.
+Look in oxidized zones of sulfide ore deposits country, the host setting where metahohmannite typically forms.
 If you start seeing hohmannite, copiapite, amarantite in float, you are in the right ground.
 Field specimens usually show a tabular to prismatic crystals, crusts habit, so train your eye for that shape before scanning the outcrop.